 Verbal / non-verbal communication

 Problem-solving skills are qualities that help you determine the source of a problem and find effective solutions quickly.
 These skills are extremely valuable for every industry in any role.
 Solving problems in your role may require specific industry or work-specific technical expertise.
-List of skills always need to put separately on a resume.
+List of skills always needs to put separately on a resume.

 Related problem solving skills: